Telefonica/opensource-scaffold/README.md

 | GPL-3.0      | MPL-2.0                            | MIT            |
 |              | EPL-1.0                            | ISC            |

 Please review the [licensing guidance](https://telefonicacorp.sharepoint.com/:w:/s/PatentOffice.TMEHI/EV1Yvq2kUhhCgy5FG-lryaYBWLwIRewSMZXsbZJeQ5uhlg?e=Mdrdwh&wdLOR=cCBDCEA92-4CAC-CF4A-BF60-44FC3F909578) to ensure that these data is up to date before setting up the license compliance check.
-In case of doubt, please contact the Intelectual Property team, to the email address indicated in such document.
+In case of doubt, please contact the Intellectual Property team, to the email address indicated in such document.

 > [!NOTE]
 > In repositories with [GitHub Advanced Security enabled](https://docs.github.com/en/get-started/learning-about-github/about-github-advanced-security), you may use the [Github's dependency-review-action](https://github.com/actions/dependency-review-action) to check the licensing of the dependencies.
 But in repositories without this feature, you can use the following instructions to check the licensing of the dependencies in different languages.